raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 myself(myself, x * x, n / 2)
 ```

 The former is the whole point of decoupling.
 The latter is nonsense!
-Having written a function in mockingbird form, when we invoke it we don't include itself as a parameter.
-If we can call it from outside with `exponent(3, 3)`, why can't it call itself with `myself(x * x, Math.floor(n / 2))`?
+The whole point of the mockingbird (as opposed to a literal interpretation of the M combinator) is to write idiomatic JavaScript.
+But there';s nothing "idiomatic" about a function invoking itself with `myself(myself, ...)`.

-What we want is a function *like* the mockingbird, but while it will support writing `(myself, x, n) => ...`, it must also support writing `myself(myself, x * x, n / 2)`.
+What we want is a function *like* the mockingbird, but it must support functions like `exponent` calling themselves idiomatically, e.g. `myself(x * x, n / 2)`.

 Let's visualize exactly what we want.
-With the mockingbird, we can write:
+With the mockingbird, we write:

 ```javascript
 const exponent =